 The Medical Officer holds details regarding infectious diseases and the appropriate exclusion period in each instance.
-In cases of vomiting and diarrhoea, pupils should not return to school for a period of 48 hours after the last episode.

 Medication

 All medications on site will be checked regularly to ensure it is in date.
 Parents will be notified if children's long term prescribed medication eg-EpiPens are due to expire so new medication can be brought into school.